 6) Confirm the scan by entering the 6-digit code from the OTP/2FA application

 7) Save your emergency scratch codes, in case you need to log in and don't have access to your mobile.
-(You can always log in from the XSEDE SSO hub or with SSH keys instead of using an emergency code)
+(You can always log in with SSH keys instead of using an emergency code)

 8) Answer 'y' to the prompt asking if you want to update your .google_authenticator file.